-Ullico Investment Advisors, Inc. ("UIA") has established the Ullico Infrastructure Fund ("UIF" or "Fund") to assist in the investment, maintenance and refurbishment of our nation's infrastructure.
+Ullico Investment Advisors, Inc. ("UIA") established the Ullico Infrastructure Tax-Exempt and Taxable Funds ("UIF" or "Fund") to provide a vehicle for institutional investors to invest in the development, maintenance and refurbishment of infrastructure assets in the United States and Canada.
 The Fund's investment goal is to achieve attractive risk-adjusted returns with significant annual cash yield and relatively low volatility.
 UIA seeks to achieve this objective by building a diversified portfolio of equity investments with both minority and controlling interests.
-This investment strategy is intended to produce a greater number of portfolio investments in the Fund, improve diversification and reduce overall volatility.

 Note: The Fund and the units issued will not be registered under the Securities Act of 1933, as amended, the Investment Company Act of 1940, as amended, or under state securities laws.
 Investment in infrastructure is speculative, not suitable for all investors, and should be undertaken only by experienced and sophisticated investors who are willing to bear the risks of such an investment, which include, but are not limited to, lack of liquidity, restrictions on transferring ownership to the Fund, absence of information regarding valuation and pricing, and high fees and expenses.
 Potential investors in the Fund should carefully read the Confidential Private Placement Memorandum for a description of the potential risks associated with investment in the Fund.